• Skip to primary navigation

 When the poop leaks out of the diaper around the legs, up the back, or up the front of your baby then you have just experienced a baby diaper blowout.

 They aren’t fun, but they are a normal part of life with a baby.
-Fortunately, there are some steps that you can take to avoid a baby diaper blowout, so let’s talk about those next.
+Fortunately, there are some steps that you can take to avoid a baby diaper blowout.
+Before we do that though, let’s understand what causes blowout diapers.

 The most common cause of baby diaper blowouts are diapers that don’t fit just right.